If you find prospecting hard, you are not alone.

-In fact, nearly half of the sales reps surveyed thought prospecting to be the most challenging part of the entire sales process.
+In fact, nearly half of the sales reps surveyed by Sales Insights Lab thought prospecting to be the most challenging part of the entire sales process.

 For starters, you need to fill the pipeline with as many quality prospects as possible while trying to move different prospects through different stages of the funnel with highly personalized touches.
 And there’s a quota to meet.